George Baylor: Military career

 The location of their bodies remained a secret until they were unearthed in an archaeological dig in the 1960s.
-Many artifacts were found, but unfortunately, their location is now unknown.
+Many artifacts were found, but their location is now unknown.

 There is a park dedicated to the Baylor Massacre on Rivervale Road in River Vale.

 Death

 Baylor never completely recovered from his injuries, and following the end of the war in 1783, he journeyed to Barbados to regain his health.
 However, he continued to weaken and died there in 1784.